BDFP/auth/README.md

     | password      |

 ## API
-This will also register login and register http handlers as described
+This will also register login and register http handlers as described.Those will run on port 8484.

 ### Path /login
    * **Method** POST